 I had a wonderful pregnancy, healthy and joyous.
 I also went on an amazing journey of discovering natural childbirth and homebirth.
 I felt like the Lord was guiding me every step of the way.
 Joshua’s birth was absolutely the best of all my children’s births.
 The memory of his birth carried me through moments of postpartum sadness and breastfeeding difficulties.
 I was then, and still am, filled with gratitude to the Lord for helping me have such an empowering, sacred birth experience.
 Now, at the age of 8, Joshua has taught me much about faith and unconditional love as he has struggled with some Aspergers tendencies.
 He is sweet, innocent, and loving, and I have no doubt that he was sent here for me to learn much from.

 Nineteen months after Joshua was born we learned we were expecting again.
 We thought, surely this is our little girl, then we can be done having kids!
 An ultrasound at 20 weeks revealed another boy.
 Okay, I thought, were we wrong?
 Was the dream just a wish?
 I knew I should be grateful for any baby boy or girl, but I couldn’t help grieving for the little girl I had thought we would never have.
-After all I was 40 years old at the time and 6 kids was a lot!
+I know that some people would be in the opposite position to us, wanting to have a little boy instead of an array of girls.
+Luckily, those people had sites like www.bestformums.co.uk to help them with conceiving a boy, whereas I felt like I was grasping at straws.
+Even if I did have a girl, at this point I was 40 years old and 6 kids was a lot!
 The Lord blessed me, however, to know we were not done having kids.
 A couple weeks after the ultrasound I dozed off while reading my scriptures.
 As I started waking up I realized I had been dreaming.
 In the dream I was arguing with someone.
 The person was saying, “seven kids.”
 And I was saying, “no, six.”
 They kept saying, “No, seven.”
 I wondered who I had been talking to.
 I picked up in the scriptures where I had fallen asleep and read, “Wherefore, brethren, seek not to counsel the Lord, but to take counsel from his hand” (Jacob 4:10).
 I felt in my heart that it was not a coincidence.
 I had to take a walk to think it through and to talk to Heavenly Father about it.
 By the time I came home, I felt like I really could do it again if the Lord helped me to be healthy and in shape so the pregnancy would not be too difficult and that it could be joyful even like Joshua’s had been.